mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 ---
-# 3. Contingent liabilities and commitments
+# 3. Commitments and contingent liabilities

 ---
-# 3. Contingent liabilities and commitments
+# 3. Commitments and contingent liabilities
 ## 3.1 Contingent liabilities

 A contingent loss is a potential loss that depends on some future event.